 All but seven museums in Amsterdam are privately owned, and nearly all charge an entrance fee.

 In a time of dwindling government subsidies, many museums have developed commercial activities, are attracting non-tourist visitors with temporary exhibits, or have accepted financial aid from sponsors.

 Free or Discounted

-If you love museums and plan to visit at least 4 or 5 of them during your stay in Amsterdam, you have several options to save money on entrance fees.
+If you love museums and plan to visit at least 4 or 5 of them during your stay in Amsterdam, the I amsterdam card is a great deal.